llama-0/json_parser/README.md

 If some important data is missing, the parser will notify you about it.

 ### Not a bug, but a feature
-If you placed `-` sign inside an array like this [10.0, 0,- 0.8] validation will parse it OK, because the first step of validation is to remove all whitespaces (thus we less memory is used to store initial data)
+If you placed `-` sign inside an array like this [10.0, 0,- 0.8] validation will parse it OK, because the first step of validation is to remove all whitespaces (thus less memory is used to store initial data)

 [minishell project]: https://github.com/llama-0/minishell